hasindu2008/f5c/_docs/commands.md

 ## AUTHOR

-Hasindu Gamaarachchi wrote the framework of f5c, CUDA code and integrated with adapted components from Jared T. Simpson's Nanopolish [https://github.com/jts/nanopolish], with tremendous support from Chun Wai Lam, Gihan Jayatilaka and Hiruna Samarakoon.
+Hasindu Gamaarachchi wrote the framework of f5c, CUDA code and integrated with adapted components from Jared T. Simpson's [Nanopolish](https://github.com/jts/nanopolish), with tremendous support from Chun Wai Lam, Gihan Jayatilaka and Hiruna Samarakoon.

 ## LICENSE